cloudflare/cloudflare-docs/content/load-balancing/troubleshooting/common-error-codes/index.md

 If a health monitor request fails, the breakdown will include the reason.

-For a list of optional parameters, which are useful for filtering log results, see _[Cloudflare API: Health Check Events](/api/operations/load-balancer-healthcheck-events-list-healthcheck-events)_.
+For a list of optional parameters, which are useful for filtering log results, see _[Cloudflare API: Health Monitor Events](/api/operations/load-balancer-healthcheck-events-list-healthcheck-events)_.

 Common troubleshooting causes and solutions are listed below.